SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 The `AutoChooser` ([Java](/api/choreolib/java/choreo/auto/AutoChooser.html)) class allows you to send a list of your autonomous routines to a driver dashboard for selection before a match.
 It is meant to be a more efficient alternative to `SendableChooser`, taking a [lazy loading](https://en.wikipedia.org/wiki/Lazy_loading) approach to generating command compositions or an `AutoRoutine`.
 This approach has the benefit of not loading all autos on startup, but also not loading the auto after the match starts, which may cause a delay when using many or large trajectories.

 !!! tip
-    Due to its performance implications and first-class support for `AutoRoutine`, using `AutoChooser` is the recommended pattern for auto selection, instead of `SendableChooser` or other alternatives.
+    Due to its performance implications and support for `AutoRoutine`, using `AutoChooser` is the recommended pattern for auto selection, instead of `SendableChooser` or other alternatives.

 ```java
 // TODO Pending https://github.com/SleipnirGroup/Choreo/pull/949